 And the third saint also testifies to fidelity to all that ‘Rome’ stands for: Blessed Miguel Pro was a charismatic, joyful young Jesuit during the savage persecutions in Mexico in the early 20th century, put to death by firing squad on this day in 1927 under orders of president Plutarco Elias Calles, on false charges of plotting to assassinate former president Alvaro Obregon, both of them vehement anti-Catholics.

-As everyone knew, the charges were false, and Father Miguel, for all their own desire to destroy him, desired only their conversion.
+As everyone knew, Father Miguel, for all their own desire to destroy him, desired only their conversion and their good.

 From his earliest years, he was known for his high intelligence, his sparkling wit, yet was never coarse nor mean, with a deep spirituality.
 There was the ‘playful Pro’, full of joy and laughter, and the ‘prayerful Pro’, spending long hours in the chapel.